 ii.
 Borrowing in ringgit

-- Non-bank non-residents are free to borrow any amount in ringgit from licensed onshore banks to finance real sector activities in Malaysia; and
+- Non- residents other than financial institutions are free to borrow any amount in ringgit from licensed onshore banks, other than licensed international Islamic bank resident companies and individuals to finance activities in the real sector in Malaysia;

-- Non-residents may also raise ringgit financing through the issuance of sukuk/bonds in Malaysia.
+non-residents may also raise ringgit financing in Malaysia through the issuance of sukuk/ bonds.
 The proceeds can be used onshore or offshore.

 Settlement for trade in goods and services